 A: The idea is to explicitly involve the people who are affected by a particular issue as co-researchers in studying that issue.
 People who live day-to-day with armed conflict, for example, have different knowledge and experiences than university researchers, so we involve them in deciding on the research questions and methods, analyzing the results, determining how and where our findings should be disseminated and then deciding what kind of advocacy or activism can emerge from those findings.
 So instead of speaking for marginalized people, we create conditions where their voices are heard.

 Q: Can you give me an example?

-, I worked with a mixed group of youths – tribals and non-tribals.
+A: In one project, I worked with a mixed group of youths – tribals and non-tribals.
 The risk of violence in an ethnically mixed group was so high that I couldn’t ask them, “What do you think about the ethnic violence?” so I asked them about issues in the community instead.
 They began to see that many of the problems they struggled with – lack of infrastructure, education and career opportunities – were not limited to a particular ethnic group.

 They decided to do a community survey and ask ordinary people about the problems they faced, what their aspirations were and what their visions were for an ideal Garo Hills.
 As we identified themes in the responses, I used that to encourage the group members to share their own experiences – and that became a safer way to talk about the ethnic violence.

 The group presented the survey results at a community forum and went on to work on various projects.
 The project built solidarity among them.
 They also recognized the importance of social critique and how research is a powerful tool to engage in that.

 Q: How does that work inform your teaching here?